 Understanding and being able to influence these interactions is crucial to increasing future crop productivity.

-The Plant Health ISP addresses global challenges in sustainable agriculture and therefore aligns with national and international science priorities.
+The Plant Health ISP, funded by BBSRC addresses global challenges in sustainable agriculture and therefore aligns with national and international science priorities.

 Meeting current food demands is a major international challenge.
 Projected population increases worldwide will place increasing pressures on agriculture to sustainably produce more food, with fewer inputs and on less land.